fulopjoz/diploma_thesis/README.md

      - Ensemble architectures tailored for cheminformatics data.
    - **Graph Neural Networks (GNNs):**
      - Implemented advanced GNN architectures such as Gated Graph Neural Network, GATv2Conv, and SaGEConv.
+     - An [IPython Notebook for creating graph representations from molecules](models/gnn/mol2graphs.ipynb) is provided to demonstrate the conversion of molecular data into graph structures.

 3. **Feature Engineering and Property Analysis:**
    - Used RDKit to compute molecular properties like molecular weight, ClogP, and hydrogen bond acceptors/donors.